 Try a moon phase photo on a stark black background for an interesting design.
 Space-related presentation backgrounds are always visually appealing and interesting.
 They might not be suitable for some topics but will look great on science-related presentations.

 The beauty of architecture is that it can be photographed in a way which turns it into something else.
 A photo of a futuristic building against the sky will make a great background for many types of presentations.
 Like other presentation background ideas, try using one which has plenty of empty space to place content over.

 City lights with a moved camera effect can look really interesting as a presentation background.
 From artistic circular movements to time-lapse traffic shots, there are different styles.
 Use this background for any presentation which needs to be a bit disruptive.

-Leafy shots from edge to edge are great for any type of presentation that needs some peaceful and inspiring scenery.
+Leafy, edge-to-edge shots are great for any type of presentation that needs some peaceful and inspiring scenery.
 It will keep your audience’s attention because it doesn’t distract.
-You can choose up close shots of vegetation or drone shots of forest tops--both will make for a great presentation background.
+You can choose up-close shots of vegetation or drone shots of forest tops--both will make for a great presentation background.

 Use a dark background with a bright, shiny neon word or illustration for a fun and eye-catching design.
 Best to use a photo that has the neon only in a section of the photo so that you can put the content in the empty areas.
 There are lots of photographs of quotes in neon which you can use as a presentation background.